 You will be reminded when the break ends, so it’s time to close that browser tab and get to work!

 Recommended reading: The Counter-Intuitive Benefits of Small Time Blocks

 Daily Internet allowance

-When I was in college, it was pretty easy — you unplug the cable or just go to another room where there's no computer.
-There were no smartphones at the time, so that wasn't an issue.
+When I was a student, it was pretty easy — you unplug the cable or just go to another room where there’s no computer.
+There were no smartphones at the time, so that wasn’t an issue.
 But if you need internet in order to work, not wasting your time on the wrong kind of internet may be very challenging.
-It’s impossible for me to say "no internet today" since I need a bit of internet for research and finding resources.
+It’s impossible for me to say “no internet today” since I need a bit of internet for research and finding resources.